shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --output tsv)
 ```

 As mentioned above, we will use Workload Identity to connect to the Azure App Configuration store in a passwordless manner.
-The AKS Automatic cluster is already configured with Workload Identity, and the AKS Service Connector created a Kubernetes ServiceAccount that you can use to authenticate to the Azure App Configuration store and ultimately the Azure Key Vault.
+Workload Identity is enabled by default in AKS Automatic clusters.

 Run the following command to get the Kubernetes ServiceAccount name.